io7lab/io7-platform-cloud/README.md

 This converts back the existing secure io7 Platform instance into non secure instance, ie. no TLS.

 ## io7-platform-develop.sh
 This script is only for development.
-If you want to develop further on this io7 Platform and to contribute, then use this script to setup the io7 Platform with the source code as well.
+If you want to develop further on this io7 Platform and to contribute, then use this script in stead of `io7-platform-setup.sh` .
+This setups the io7 Platform with the source code as well.